computePods/interfaces/interfaces/Files.md

       files:
         type: dictionary
         items:
-          type: string
+          $ref: "#/$defs/entityType"
 ```

-**Question**: how do get the types of a given file?
-Do we simply rely on
+**Question**: how do we get the types of a given file?
+Do we simply rely
-an extension mapping?
+on an extension mapping?

+**Answer**: The MajorDomo server includes the file type as the
+[`entityType`](Utils.md#entity-types) *value* of the files dictionary.
+The
+browser client then uses the `entityInterfaceMapping` to understand which
+(server) interface should be used to obtain an artefact of the given type.
+The client code then wraps the entity returned by the server in a
+particular type of (Mithril) component which knows how to display and
+interact with the returned entity.

 ### Example workspaceTree